scallait/scallait/README.md

-### Here is some information about me and the projects I have worked on! 👋
+### Here is some information about me and some of the projects I have worked on! 👋